 Ancient Egyptian stone Hippopotamus

-Granite stone vessel, meticulously carved in the distinct shape of a Hippopotamus.
+Granite stone animal, meticulously carved in the distinct shape of a Hippopotamus.

-It boasts beautifully contoured forms, featuring smooth roundings and intricate details that bring to life the head, feet, and tail of this remarkable creature.
+It body, in beautifully contoured forms, featuring smooth roundings and intricate details that bring to life the head, feet, and tail of this remarkable creature.

 To the ancient Egyptians, the Hippopotamus was regarded as one of the most formidable threats in their world, embodying both danger and awe.